aleph-im/aleph-docs/docs/tutorials/python/getting_started.md

 You should then get a response similar to the following:
 ```
-Your program has been uploaded on Aleph .
+Your program has been uploaded on aleph.im .

 Available on:
   https://aleph.sh/vm/1d3842fc4257c0fd4f9c7d5c55bba16264de8d44f47265a14f8f6eb4d542dda2